KBismark/labsmonitor/RENDER_DEPLOYMENT.md

 ALLOWED_ORIGINS=https://your-frontend-service-name.onrender.com
 ```

+**Important**:
+- Replace the `DATABASE_URL` with the Internal Database URL from your PostgreSQL service
+- The application will automatically convert `postgresql://` to `postgresql+asyncpg://` if needed

 **Important**: Replace the `DATABASE_URL` with the Internal Database URL from your PostgreSQL service.

 ### **Step 5: Create Frontend Service**